druid-io/druid-io.github.io/druid-powered.md

 * [Announcing Suro: Backbone of Netflix's Data Pipeline](http://techblog.netflix.com/2013/12/announcing-suro-backbone-of-netflixs.html)

+## Netsil

+Netsil is an observability and analytics company for modern cloud applications.
+The Netsil Application Operations Center (AOC) uses Druid for real-time queries on sharded data along with support for dynamic and multi-valued attributes.
+The AOC processes live service interactions in large-scale production applications and also stores massive amounts of historical metrics data.
+Druid was able to support these and several other AOC requirements allowing the AOC to be scalable and fault-tolerant.

+You can learn more about the AOC at http://netsil.com/download/

 ## OneAPM

 OneAPM <http://oneapm.com> is an IT service compmay focusing on Application Performance Management (APM).
 In OneAPM, Druid is used to power clients' interactive queries on performance data collected from their applications in realtime.